 Due to this power, only limited time together was enough to create relationships that survived over years with little effort to maintain and still gave more value than those needing a lot of maintenance.
 Maybe due to their intensity, the ties hold strong.

-This handy trick landed me at least 6-7 friends who I only talk to a few times a year, but those conversations are educational, refreshing, helpful in self development and emotionally intense.
+This handy trick landed me at least 6-7 friends who I only talk to a few times a year, but those conversations are educational, refreshing, helpful in self-development and emotionally intense.
 They contain all the stimuli my mind craves.

 Who should I fire?

 That is a hard question to answer, because only you know who is the energy vampire in your network, but I tell you this; I had a friend who always ‘forgot’ to reply to my messages for years and when I moved back in Hungary, giving her all the opportunities in the world to meet me, it was extremely difficult to pray her out from the apartment.
 So what did I do?
 I confronted her about the lack of attention she had for me and how disappointed I was with her.
 But I wasn’t done, I told her every reason why I no longer feel like a friend and asked her for cooperation to find a solution.
-Finally I asked her to share her point of view on the issue.
+Finally, I asked her to share her point of view on the issue.

-She – of course – got very defensive and attacked with no regards to problem solving.
-Giving it a last chance I apologised for everything she listed against me, and told her, if this was still important, please try to overlook the pain I caused pointing out some flaws in her personality and behaviour – which, let’s face it, it is never easy to accept – focus on working with me on saving the friendship.
+She – of course – got very defensive and attacked with no regards to problem-solving.
+Giving it a last chance I apologised for everything she listed against me, and told her, if this was still important, please try to overlook the pain I caused pointing out some flaws in her personality and behavior – which, let’s face it, it is never easy to accept – focus on working with me on saving the friendship.
 She just threw more stuff in my face so I fired her.

 Who has the time and need to keep people around when they are not worthy.
 A 20 years old friendship sank.
-She was not the only person I fired, but let me put it this way, your house needs cleaning, your files on your computer need reorganising, why wouldn’t you do the same with people?
+She was not the only person I fired, but let me put it this way, your house needs cleaning, your files on your computer need reorganizing, why wouldn’t you do the same with people?
 Becoming a hoarder of anything is not healthy.

 As harsh as this may sound, as liberating it feels to let go of anything that is useless.
 A feeling similar to weight lifting off your shoulders.
 I’m not saying that my way is the correct way, but each individual has their own ways.
 What works for you, is the best for you.
 I can’t blame my friend for getting defensive after what she heard, my reaction was the same the first couple of times when I was fired.
 It is excruciatingly painful to stop ignoring my shortcomings and agree with the reasons when I’m being fired as a friend.
 Great life lesson by the way.
-After getting fired as a friend you start asking yourself the hard questions and helps you evolve into someone who is worthy the time of intelligent, interesting and adventurous people.
+After getting fired as a friend you start asking yourself the hard questions and helps you evolve into someone who is worth the time of intelligent, interesting and adventurous people.
 In a nutshell, those people’s time, who I envy and wish to become.

 Give and receive

 Behind all our healthy relationships lies a golden rule, give as much as you receive.
 If the rule is not followed the balance will break.
 When I was told this for the first time, that I have to give enough value to people in order to stay in touch with them, I thought it was very black and white and too much business-like.
-Nevertheless I tried to become more and more memorable, share my knowledge and help without expecting anything in return.
+Nevertheless, I tried to become more and more memorable, share my knowledge and help without expecting anything in return.
 To my greatest surprise, the return not only came, but it exceeded my wildest dreams.

 It literally blew my mind.
 Human interaction will never be the same.
-In some cases, I developed more business based relationships by exchanging expertise and in other cases I found soulmate-like friends.
+In some cases, I developed more business based relationships by exchanging expertise and in other cases, I found soulmate-like friends.

 - Through making a very impressive and memorable first impression, I made sure I will make it to the second round.